Merytsetesh/VIC-List/README.md

 The _Dungeon_ game remains copyright (C) Clifford Marshall and Melbourne House; no intent to infringe copyright is intended.

 ---

 ### 5. Known issues

 1. Generating a PDF when a document with the same name is currently open will cause a crash.

 ---

+### 6. Contributing

+I would love your help!
+Contribute by forking the repo and opening pull requests.

+All pull requests should be submitted to the `main` branch.

+Thank you. :-)

+---
 ---